 Whereas this is certainly a step in the right direction, there is other positive news.
 A number of companies are investing in alternatives to PET, which is particularly important given the health implications with various studies finding they can leach chemicals into their contents1.
 Therefore, as developments progress wholly plant-based plastics look increasingly possible

 The problem remains however that biodegradable plastic can still pollute.
-When placed in landfill it won’t wholly biodegrade because of the blend of materials.
+When placed in a landfill it won’t wholly biodegrade because of the blend of materials.

 As it stands, whereas new less polluting plastics improve the situation, we still need to take a responsible attitude towards the way in which we dispose of all plastic.
 We should all consider the importance of the 4Rs, Refuse, Reduce, Reuse & Recycle.
 Adhering to their principles as much as we are able.
 And ideally, reduce consumption in the first place.